rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-1-in-level-order.md

 **can not be used to easily decode a document tree**.
 That is because one can not reliably tell to which parent a node in the level-order trace belongs.

-Note that the node count of a node must be such that its value minus one is the sum of lengths of one or more complete child orders.
-With that in mind one could imagine a sequence of child orders for which it is not possible to uniquely resolve these sums - i.e. there might be more than one possibility.
+Note that the node count of a node is such that its value minus one is the sum of the lengths of one or more complete child orders.
+With that in mind one could imagine a sequence of child orders for which it is not possible to uniquely resolve such a sum - i.e. there might be more than one possibility.